FlipB/foa-typescript/README.md

 FOAs Typescript

 Lightweight typescript framework providing basic namespacing and testing.
-Good for typescript projects without anything.

 ## Creating a project using foa-typescript